Superdish/hello-world/README.md

 just enough pollen to do the job.

-Oan you believe how lucky we are?
+Can you believe how lucky we are?
 We have just enough pollen to do the job!